 Signalled 5G QoS characteristics are provided as part of the QoS profile and shall include all of the characteristics listed above.

+Unless explicitly indicated otherwise (see Table 5.7.4-1), the 5G QoS characteristics associated with a given 5QI are the same in UL and DL.